 If you have a small business, and need a website where you can post your hours and contact information, some pictures, and a few articles, most website platforms are either expensive, or hard to use, or both.

-When my brother needed a website for his new massage studio in Western Massachusetts, I did the research and came up with a way for him to do a website easily, quickly, at and almost no cost.
+When my brother wanted to create a classified website for his new massage studio in Western Massachusetts, I did the research and came up with a way for him to do a website easily, quickly, at and almost no cost.

 In my daily work, I run self-hosted WordPress sites, or use CMS platforms custom-built for the publications I write for.